ppy/osu-wiki/news/2022-05-20-beatmap-spotlights-season-6-spring-2022-high-speed.md

 - **osu!catch**: Snowless, x_angelkawaii_x
 - **osu!mania**: \[ Decku \], BringoBrango,  Kaito-kun

-Hydria will also be stepping away as the osu!mania curators' team leader after almost two years of service, CrumpetFiddler will be the one to ensure things go smooth on the mania side from now on.
+Hydria will also be stepping away as the osu!mania curators' team leader after almost two years of service, while CrumpetFiddler will be the one to ensure things go smooth on the mania side from now on.

-OnosakiHito will also say farawell to the osu!taiko curators' team after leading it since the very first season of modern Spotlights, Hivie will take over his tasks.
+OnosakiHito will also say farewell to the osu!taiko curators' team after leading it since the very first season of modern Spotlights, but worry not, because Hivie will take over his tasks.

 For the full Spotlights Team members list, check out the [Beatmap Spotlights wiki article](/wiki/Beatmap_Spotlights).